 Applicants for non-resident tutor positions use the same application as resident tutors.
 Please note that the hiring process for non-resident Tutors generally extends beyond the Resident Tutor process.
 Those interested in non-Resident roles after the close of this application should contact the House offices individually.

-Please note that only exempt employees are eligible to be tutors.
+Please note that only non-exempt Harvard employees are ineligible to be tutors.